Alessio Romagnoli

-Alessio Romagnoli (born 12 January 1995) is an Italian professional footballer who plays as a centre-back for club Lazio and the Italy national team.
+Alessio Romagnoli (born 12 January 1995) is an Italian professional footballer who plays as a centre-back for Qatar Stars League club Al Sadd.

 Romagnoli began his career with Roma in 2012, and later spent a season on loan with Sampdoria in 2014, before moving to AC Milan in 2015.
-At the start of the 2018–19 Serie A season, he was named the team's captain following Leonardo Bonucci's return to Juventus, before joining Lazio in 2022.
+At the start of the 2018–19 Serie A season, he was named the team's captain following Leonardo Bonucci's departure, before joining Lazio in 2022.